We may get a small commission if you buy something through a link in our posts.

 Another example is breadcrumbs.
 If you’re using Yoast SEO, it’s very easy to create a Hook Element to implement breadcrumbs in your blog posts, just like you see them at the top of this particular post.

-If you’re using Thrive Architect, Elementor, Beaver Builder, or any other major page builder, there is no need to worry about any compatibility issues.
+If you do want to use a page builder, such as Thrive Architect, Elementor or Beaver Builder, there is no need to worry about any compatibility issues.

-I am personally using Thrive Architect, and apart from a few changes I had to implement after the switch, GeneratePress and Architect work nicely together, no problems at all.
+I am personally using Thrive Architect for a few landing pages on Blog Pioneer, and I can report that GeneratePress and Architect work nicely together; no problems at all.

 5. Amazing Support and Documentation